jantuitman/gosdl-tutorial/README.md

 # GOSDL tutorial

-For full text see: http://blog.tuitman.org/
+For full tutorial texts see: http://blog.tuitman.org/

 ##How to run